Table of Contents

 - Ticks have a simpler life cycle, with egg, larva, nymph, and adult stages.
 Ticks require a blood meal at each stage to progress to the next.

-Topical Treatments - Topical flea treatments, often in the form of spot-on applications, are applied directly to your pet's skin.
+Spot-on treatments: In the form of spot-on applications, these treatments are applied directly to your pet's skin.
 Itch Flea Treatment for dogs and Itch Flea Treatment for cats are spot-on preventative treatments which kill adult fleas within 24 hours and halt fleas at all other life stages!

-Household Sprays - 95% of fleas live in the environment and not on your pet, so treating you home is also vital.
-Itch Flea Home Spray kills fleas, ticks and lice AND halts the development of flea eggs and larvae for up to 12 months - win!
+Household sprays: 95% of fleas live in the environment and not on your pet, so treating you home is also vital.
+Itch Flea Home Spray kills fleas and biting lice as well as halting the development of flea eggs and larvae for up to 12 months - win win!

 The primary method for treating ticks is manual removal.
 There is definitely a correct and safe way to remove a tick - so make sure you read our step by step guide on how to safely remove a tick.